jappeace/jappeaceApplication/content/what-do-you-think-about-jakarta.md

 (that is in part by design) helps to marginalize exposure to English for sure.

-In China learning English is something which parents are willing to pay good money for, but Indonesians are willing to go /much/ further with international schools.
+In China learning English is something which parents are willing to pay good money for, but Indonesians are willing to go *much* further with international schools.
 All day to day conversation happens in English in these schools and the entire education system of Singapore is blatantly copied.
 This turns out in little children walking around malls speaking in an almost